irripro/django_menus/README.rst

 Current state
 -------------
 As it arrives.
-Not working.
+No guarentees.